Amber Room

-The Amber Room (Янтарная комната, Bernsteinzimmer) was a chamber decorated in amber panels backed with gold leaf and mirrors, located in the Catherine Palace of Tsarskoye Selo near Saint Petersburg.
+The Amber Room (Bernsteinzimmer; Янтарная комната) was a chamber decorated in amber panels backed with gold leaf and mirrors, located in the Catherine Palace of Tsarskoye Selo near Saint Petersburg.

 Constructed in the 18th century in Prussia, the room was dismantled and eventually disappeared during World War II.
 Before its loss, it was considered an "Eighth Wonder of the World".
 A reconstruction was made, starting in 1979 and completed and installed in the Catherine Palace in 2003.

 The Amber Room was intended in 1701 for the Charlottenburg Palace, in Berlin, Prussia, but was eventually installed at the Berlin City Palace.
 It was designed by German baroque sculptor Andreas Schlüter and Danish amber craftsman Gottfried Wolfram.
 Schlüter and Wolfram worked on the room until 1707, when work was continued by amber masters Gottfried Turau and Ernst Schacht from Danzig (Gdańsk).

 It remained in Berlin until 1716, when it was given by the Prussian King Frederick William I to his ally Tsar Peter the Great of the Russian Empire.
 In Russia, the room was installed in the Catherine Palace.
 After expansion and several renovations, it covered more than 55 m2 and contained over 6 t of amber.

 The Amber Room was looted during World War II by the Army Group North of Nazi Germany, and taken to Königsberg for reconstruction and display.
 Some time in early 1944, with Allied forces closing in on Germany, the room was disassembled and crated for storage in the Castle basement.
 Königsberg was destroyed by Allied bombers in August 1944 and documentation of the room location ends there.
-Its eventual fate and current whereabouts, if it survives, remain a mystery.
+Its eventual fate and current whereabouts, if it survived, remain a mystery.
 In 1979, the decision was taken to create a reconstructed Amber Room at the Catherine Palace in Pushkin.
 After decades of work by Russian craftsmen and donations from Germany, it was completed and inaugurated in 2003.

 Architecture

-The Amber Room is a priceless piece of art, with extraordinary architectural features, such as gilding, carvings, 450 kg (990 lb) of amber panels, gold leaf, gemstones, and mirrors, all highlighted with candle light.
+The Amber Room is a priceless piece of art, with extraordinary architectural features, such as gilding, carvings, 450 kg (990 lb) of amber panels, gold leaf, gemstones, and mirrors, all highlighted with candlelight.
 Additional architectural and design features include statues of angels and children.

 Because of its unique features and singular beauty, the original Amber Room was sometimes dubbed the "Eighth Wonder of the World".
 Modern estimates of the room's value range from $142 million (2007) to over $500 million (2016).